antoniodecinque99/computational_intelligence42/lab3/README.md

         |   <----

 This can be achieved by having a `count_and_decide` function that works in the following way:
-* If the active rows are even, then chose a random row and pick all but one element
+* If the active rows are even, then choose a random row and pick all but one element
-* If the active rows are odd, then chose a random row and pick all elements
+* If the active rows are odd, then choose a random row and pick all elements

 In this way, I get a winning rate of 1.
 It may very likely be wrong and I did not see something obvious, so suggestions are welcome!